 FAQ

-The building project entails the construction of one modern and efficient building to replace four aging buildings, as well as the construction of a parking structure on Ogden Drive to replace the surface parking spaces on the previous Spaulding Avenue parking lot.
+The building project entails the construction of one modern and efficient building that replaced four buildings (Ahmanson, Art of the Americas, Bing, Hammer), as well as the construction of a parking structure on Ogden Drive to replace the spaces on the previous Spaulding Avenue parking lot.

-The new building totals 347,500 square feet, replacing approximately 393,000 square feet of existing buildings (major functions such as art storage and offices were moved off campus).
+The new building totals 347,500 square feet, replacing approximately 393,000 square feet of existing buildings.
 There will be approximately 110,000 square feet of gallery space, replacing approximately 120,000 square feet of gallery space.
 The building also includes a new theater, education spaces, three restaurant/cafes, a museum shop, and covered multipurpose event spaces.
 Much-improved ancillary and back-of-house facilities will support LACMA’s public programs, including two loading docks and enhanced security, facilities operations, visitor services, transit art handling, and more.

 The reduction in total size from that of the existing buildings is made possible by moving functions not needed within the building itself: the museum has moved offices across the street, expanding our existing office space at 5900 Wilshire, and moved art storage out of Hancock Park.

-By the time the new building opens, we will have expanded our total gallery space on campus from approximately 130,000 in 2007 to 220,000 square feet.
+By the time the new building opens, we will have expanded our total gallery space from approximately 130,000 in 2007 to 220,000 square feet.

 LACMA’s Board of Trustees and the County Board of Supervisors believe that after doubling our exhibition space over the last decade, this is the appropriate size for our campus on Wilshire.

-Of the $750 million campaign goal, the total building budget is $650 million, which includes construction costs, soft costs, and contingencies.
-Of the $650 million, the construction costs (“hard costs”) are estimated at $490 million.
-A rigorous cost estimating and cost management process was followed throughout the preconstruction phase to be within budget and a guaranteed maximum price contract was signed with our general contractor, Clark Construction, in mid 2020 and in line with our budget.
-The construction cost is in line with similar projects and the cost per square foot of LACMA's Renzo Piano–designed gallery buildings, BCAM and Resnick Pavilion (adjusted for inflation).
+Of the $750 million campaign goal, the total building cost is $715 million, which includes construction costs, soft costs, and contingencies.
+A rigorous cost estimating and cost management process was followed throughout the preconstruction phase to be within budget and a guaranteed maximum price contract was signed with our general contractor, Clark Construction, in mid-2020, in line with our budget.

-The building cost is funded through an unprecedented public-private partnership by which the new County-owned building will be 80% paid for by private donations.
-The County has contributed $125 million and $525 million has come from private donations.
-The County, which will own the building, will receive a 4:1 match for its contribution.
+This building cost is funded through an unprecedented public-private partnership by which the new County-owned building will be 80% paid for by private donations.
+The County of Los Angeles has contributed $125 million and the rest came from private donations.
+The County will receive a nearly 5:1 match for its contribution.

 Yes.
 Private donations are generally paid over a period of time.
 Therefore, as part of the plan of finance approved by LACMA’s Board of Trustees and the County of Los Angeles Board of Supervisors, $300 million of debt was issued by the County of Los Angeles in November 2020 to be fully paid for by LACMA from private donations.